ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 # Consistency Mechanisms

-There are a variety of ways in which reliant systems may build key consistency solutions, ranging in operational complexity to ease-of-implementation.
+There are a variety of ways in which reliant systems may build key consistency solutions, with different trade-offs for operational and implementation complexity.
 In this section, we survey a number of possible solutions.
 The viability of each varies depending on the applicable threat model, external dependencies, and overall reliant system's requirements.